decentraland/old-documentation/_posts/development-guide/2018-01-08-typescript-tips.md

 Before a library can be used by your scene, it must be installed with _npm_ in the scene's folder.
 This is important because when the scene is deployed to Decentraland, all of its dependencies must be uploaded as well.

-When importing from large libraries like Babylonjs, we recommend only ipmporting the elements that you need for your scene, instead of importing the entire library.
+When importing from large libraries like Babylonjs, we recommend only importing the elements that you need for your scene, instead of importing the entire library.

 ## Vector math operations

 Vectors in decentraland are of type _Vector3Component_, this type is very lightweight and doesn't include any methods.

 To avoid doing vector math manually, we recommend importing the _Vector3_ type from Babylonjs.
-This type comes with a lot of handy operations like scaling, substracting and more.
+This type comes with a lot of handy operations like scaling, subtracting and more.

 To use this, you must first install babylonjs in the project folder.
 Run the following command from a terminal in the scene's main folder.